 - Reviews from credible directories like Yelp! signal credibility to Google.
 They do this by vouching for your services and providing backlinks to your site.

 Tip 7: Add or integrate reviews to your website.
-Integrating reviews on your website along with implementing aggregate rating structured data can potentially merit the star ratings in the organic SERPs.
-This gives users more confidence and can provide a higher click-thru rate (CTR) on your site pages.
+Integrating reviews on your website along with implementing aggregate rating structured data can potentially merit the star ratings in the organic SERPs (if you are using native website reviews - third party review apps or widgets won't give you the star ratings in the organic SERPs).
+The star ratings can give users more confidence and can provide a higher click-thru rate (CTR) on your site pages.

 Tip 8: Build backlinks from local listings.
 Not only do listings themselves refer potential customers to your business, but they increase your SEO by verifying your credibility to Google.
 Backlinks in local listings could be on directories by your town’s Chamber of Commerce, Better Business Bureau, or local partner businesses.